> Intensive French language courses: DUEF

 Any person who has completed secondary school studies and who wishes to learn French or improve his/her knowledge.
 This French course can provide access to student status and card.

-Requirement: completion of secondary school studies (equivalent of French Baccalauréat).
-See the application form (pdf) for details.
+- Requirement: completion of secondary school studies (equivalent of French Baccalauréat).

 Pre-registration is recorded on receipt of the completed and signed registration form with the information requested on page 6.
 Final registration is validated on site after completed and signed the "Administrative Register" folder with all the required elements (including a long stay visa valid for the entire period of training for nationals of countries outside the European Economic Area).
 All these formalities have been completed you will then get the student status and card.